Post masthead background

 How to Choose the Right Technology for Property Management

-Selecting the right technology starts with understanding where current processes break down.
+Selecting the right property management technology starts with understanding where current processes break down.

 1. Identify highest-friction workflows: Where does the team spend the most manual time?
 Lease audits, delinquency follow-up, and document management are common candidates.